 File manipulation

 This page documents the File type, which can be used to read and write text files.
+File is non-clonable.

 General concepts